Financial-Times/o-message/README.md

 Both notices and alerts may be presented without actions (e.g. without buttons or links).

 Action message types are like notice messages but designed to sit within a page's content rather than above it.
-They should have one CTA to a prefered action and is not dismissible.
+They should have one prefered action.

 ```html
 <div class="o-message o-message--action o-message--inform" data-o-component="o-message">